Generalised Umbral Moonshine: Groups, cohomologies, and representations

 In this section we present the group-theoretic underpinnings of the theory.
 We introduce the umbral groups and discuss their cohomology, their rank-2 subgroups, and the projective representations of their centraliser subgroups.

-\subsection{Group Cohomology}
+\subsection{Group cohomology}

-The computation of the twisted-twined functions for generalised umbral moonshine depends crucially on the computation of the third group cohomology $H^3(\Gell,U(1))$.
-With the aid of \textsc{GAP} and the module \textsc{HAP} we have been able to compute the cohomology groups for all of the umbral groups.
-The results are listed in Table \ref{groupstable}, where we include the root system $X$, the lambency $\ell$, the umbral group $\Gell$, of the corresponding cases of umbral moonshine.
-Throughout this paper we write $\ZZ/N\ZZ$ as $N$.
+The computation of the twisted-twined functions for generalised umbral moonshine depends crucially on the computation of the third group cohomology $H^3\big(\Gell,U(1)\big)$.

+The cohomology groups are computed for all of the umbral groups using \textsc{GAP} and the module \textsc{HAP}.
+The results are listed in Table~\ref{groupstable}, where we include the root system $X$, the lambency $\ell$, the umbral group $\Gell$, of the corresponding cases of umbral moonshine.
+Throughout this paper we write $\ZZ/N\ZZ$ as~$N$.
 Also listed in the table is $n$, given by the group automorphism $\Gell \cong n.{\overline G}^{(\ell)}$, where ${\overline G}^{(\ell)}$ is the group of permutations of the irreducible components of the root systems of the corresponding Niemeier lattice induced by the lattice automorphism group.
-See \cite{MUM} for more details.
+See~\cite{MUM} for more details.
 Note that $n=2$ or $n=1$ for all lambencies except for $\ell=6+3$ which has $n=3$.

-The subgroups $n\subset \Gell$ play a special role in umbral moonshine: the corresponding twined functions are proportional to the untwined functions, $H_{(e,z),r} =c_r\,H_{(e,e),r} $ for a $c_r\in \CC$ for all $z\in n$ and $r\in \ZZ/2m\ZZ$.
+The subgroups $n\subset \Gell$ play a special role in umbral moonshine: the corresponding twined functions are proportional to the untwined functions, $H_{(e,z),r} =c_r H_{(e,e),r} $ for a $c_r\in \CC$ for all $z\in n$ and $r\in \ZZ/2m\ZZ$.
 More generally, we have $H_{(e,zg),r} =c_r\,H_{(e,g),r} $ for all $g\in \Gell$.
-Together with the modularity condition \eq{sl2z}, it suggests that the generalised umbral moonshine function $H_{(g,h)}$ is really ``new" if $(g,h)$ cannot be obtained from the pair $(z,g')$ for some $z\in n$ via an ${\rm SL}_2(\ZZ)$ transformation.
+Together with the modularity condition~\eq{sl2z}, it suggests that the generalised umbral moonshine function~$H_{(g,h)}$ is really ``new" if $(g,h)$ cannot be obtained from the pair $(z,g')$ for some $z\in n$ via an~${\rm SL}_2(\ZZ)$ transformation.
 This inspires the following terminology: we say that a subgroup $\langle g, h \rangle$ is {\it old} if it is isomorphic to $\langle z, g' \rangle$ for some $g' \in G^{(\ell)}, z\in n$, and is {\it new} otherwise.
 We will also call the corresponding twisted-twined function an old resp. new function.
-In Table \ref{groupstable} we also list $\lvert {\rm new} \rvert$, the number of conjugacy classes of rank-2 Abelian subgroups of $\Gell$ that are new.
+In Table~\ref{groupstable} we also list $\lvert {\rm new} \rvert$, the number of conjugacy classes of rank-2 Abelian subgroups of $\Gell$ that are new.